 • Injuries or illnesses that occur on the drive to and from work

-Who Needs Workers’ Compensation Insurance?
+Who Should Have Workers’ Compensation Insurance

 Workers’ compensation insurance requirements vary from state to state.
-In most states, the coverage is legally required for all employees.
+In most states, coverage is legally required for all employees.
 For instance, in Georgia, businesses with three or more employees must have workers’ compensation insurance.
-In Florida, non-construction businesses with four or more employees need coverage, while construction businesses with at least one employee must have coverage.
+In Florida, non-construction companies with four or more employees need coverage, while construction businesses with at least one employee must have coverage.

 • Farmers or agricultural workers